Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ## <a id="AssignCorners"></a>Corners

 The *Corners* settings displays the list of Sprites that are currently assigned to their respective corners (see Fig 35 below).
+These Sprites are automatically assigned if the *Corner* setting in the **Sprite Shape Controller** is set to *Automatic*.

 ![Corners list](images/2D_SpriteShape_041.png)<br><sub>Fig 35: Corner settings in the **Sprite Shape Profile**</sub>